denegrij/controltower/lab1-account-factory.md

 1. When you launch AWS Control Tower, you will receive an email notification with User portal URL and Username (referred to as admin user).
 2. The email notification will have instructions to log in to AWS SSO and then to AWS Console on the AWS Control Tower master account.
-3. Click on the **Master** account to expand.
+3. Click on the **Management** account to expand (the name for the lab will be *Landing Zone X*).
 Select Management console next to *AWSAdministratorAccess* Role to login AWS Management console of the master account (as shown below)

 ![alt text](https://github.com/denegrij/controltower/blob/master/sso-control-tower-login.png?raw=true)